Closet drama: Nineteenth century

 Several closet dramas in verse were written in Europe after 1800; these plays were by and large inspired by classical models.
 Faust, Part 1 and Faust, Part 2 by Johann Wolfgang von Goethe, among the most acclaimed pieces in the history of German literature, were written as closet dramas, though both plays have been frequently staged.
 Lord Byron, Percy Bysshe Shelley, and Alexander Pushkin devoted much time to the closet drama.

 The popularity of closet drama at this time was both a sign of, and a reaction to, the decline of the verse tragedy on the European stage in the 1800s.
 Popular tastes in theater were shifting toward melodrama and comedy and there was little commercial appeal in staging verse tragedies (though Coleridge, Robert Browning, and others wrote verse dramas that were staged in commercial theaters).
 Playwrights who wanted to write verse tragedy had to resign themselves to writing for readers, rather than actors and audiences.
 Nineteenth-century closet drama became a longer poetic form, without the connection to practical theater and performance.

-Women in closet drama
+Early women writers in the closet drama form

-In the early modern period, women writers who were unable to "use their voice" in public were able to emphasize their opinions using the form of closet drama.
-This outlet for communication provided a woman the ability to "engage in political discourse without exposing her views to an indiscriminate public," since she could choose to restrict her readership.
-However, women's writing could be influenced by societal pressures and occurrences.
+In the view of some modern academics, in the early modern period, women writers who were unable to "use their voice" in public were able to emphasize their opinions using the form of closet drama, which provided them the ability to "engage in political discourse without exposing [their] views to an indiscriminate public," since they could choose to restrict her readership.